Amoxicillin / clarithromycin / lansoprazole Side Effects

 Applies to amoxicillin / clarithromycin / lansoprazole: delayed-release therapy pack

 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking amoxicillin / clarithromycin / lansoprazole:

 Changes in taste; dry mouth; headache; indigestion; mild diarrhea or stomach pain; nausea.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue); bloody or watery stools; bone pain; chest pain; confusion; decreased urination; dizziness; fast, slow, or irregular heartbeat; hallucinations; loss of taste or sense of smell; mental or mood changes (eg, depression); muscle pain or weakness; nightmares; one-sided weakness; pain, swelling, sores, or white patches in the mouth; purple spots on the skin; red, swollen, blistered, or peeling skin; seizures; severe or persistent diarrhea, nausea, or vomiting; severe or persistent stomach pain (with or without nausea or vomiting); slurred speech; stomach cramps; symptoms of liver problems (eg, yellowing of the skin or eyes, dark urine, pale stools, severe or persistent nausea or loss of appetite, unusual tiredness); tremor; trouble sleeping; unexplained weight loss; unusual bruising or bleeding; vaginal discharge, pain, or itching; vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest or throat; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); bloody or watery stools; bone pain; chest pain; confusion; decreased urination; dizziness; fast, slow, or irregular heartbeat; hallucinations; loss of taste or sense of smell; mental or mood changes (eg, depression); muscle pain or weakness; nightmares; one-sided weakness; pain, swelling, sores, or white patches in the mouth; purple spots on the skin; red, swollen, blistered, or peeling skin; seizures; severe or persistent diarrhea, nausea, or vomiting; severe or persistent stomach pain (with or without nausea or vomiting); slurred speech; stomach cramps; tremor; trouble sleeping; unexplained weight loss; unusual bruising or bleeding; vaginal discharge, pain, or itching; unusual tiredness or weakness; vision changes.

 For Healthcare Professionals